3Mand/cpc-dbcargo-api-docs/source/index.html.md

-geofence_id | The unique ID of the geofence geofence_name | The name of the geofence geofence_event_id | The unique ID of the geofence event. geofence_event_direction | The direction in which the event is triggered.
-One of "north", "south", "east", "west" geofence_event_condition | One of "arrive" or "leave" geofence_event_message | A human readable text-string of the geofence event name.
-For instance "arriving-workshop-kolding" tracker_id | The unique Tracker ID of the tracker triggering the event tracker_name | Name of the tracker triggering the event tracker_tripmeter | Current tripmeter of the tracker
+geofence_id | The unique ID of the geofence geofence_name | The name of the geofence geofence_event_id | The unique ID of the geofence event. geofence_event_condition | One of "arrive" or "leave", can be appended with the direction of arrival (one of "-n", "-s", "-e", "-w") like so: "arrive-n", "arrive-e", "leave-s" etc. geofence_event_message | A human readable text-string of the geofence event name. tracker_id | The unique Tracker ID of the tracker triggering the event tracker_name | Name of the tracker triggering the event tracker_tripmeter | Current tripmeter of the tracker